LARC-CMU-SMU/RecipeGPT-exp/README.md

     ¦       +--train_ppl_scratch.py                 # The main script for training from scratch with recipe data ¦       ...
     ¦
-    ¦   +-- notebook 6                          # Commands of fine-tuning/training the model
+    ¦                                           # Details of our experiments as described in the paper ¦   +-- notebook 6                          # Commands of fine-tuning/training the model
     ¦   +-- notebook 7                          # Ask the model the generated the title/ingredients/instructions
     ¦   +-- notebook 8                          # Evaluate the model perplexity